KumoCorp/kumomta/docs/changelog/main.md

   for which the tracer client has observed the session opening, and `--only-one` to trace just a single session.

+* The HTTP injection API now supports an optional `deferred_spool` parameter that allows deferring writing the message(s) spool for a given send attempt.

 ## Fixes

 * `kcli trace-smtp-client` and `kcli trace-smtp-server` would always report